 Blogging makes it easier for me to make personal connections with other ladies, even ones on the other side of the planet!
 I’m able to share my thoughts, get feedback, and have a real conversation.

 Several of my readers have become real life friends too, and I love getting emails and cards from my “regulars.”
-(Psst!
-Click here for my address so you can send me some vegan cupcakes.
-You know you want to.)

 In a way, blogging and entrepreneurship can be feel isolating—you’re typing away on your laptop alone for hours.
 But blogging and sharing who I am as a person has helped me build a community of friends and supporters.